MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/installing-preview-versions-wdk.md

 # Installing preview versions of the Windows Driver Kit (WDK)

 This page contains installation instructions for Insider Preview (pre-release) versions of the Windows Driver Kit (WDK).
-You can find the actual downloads for the latest pre-release version of the WDK and the EWDK at [https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK).
+The  download links for the latest pre-release version of the WDK and the EWDK are on  [https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK).

 For info about the latest **released** versions of the WDK, see [Download the Windows Driver Kit (WDK)](download-the-wdk.md).
 For downloads of earlier versions of the WDK, see [Other WDK downloads](other-wdk-downloads.md).

 ## Install Windows Driver Kit (WDK) Insider Preview